Jannat

-Jannat Mahid (جنات مهيد; born January 6, 1986), known by her stage name Jannat (جنات, [ʒænnæt], [ɡænˈnæːt]); is a Moroccan-Egyptian singer and actress.
+Jannat Mahid (جنات مهيد; born 6 January 1986), known by her stage name Jannat (جنات, [ʒænnæt], [ɡænˈnæːt]); is a Moroccan- singer and actress.
 She was born in Morocco and presently living and performing in Egypt.
 Jannat sings in Egyptian Arabic.
 She is one of the most prominent young female singers in the Arab world.
 Jannat participated for the first time in a singing competition in Morocco entitled "Stars of Tomorrow" when she reached the age of eight.
 She stood on stage accompanied by a musical band and won the first prize.
-After that, she participation in local singing competitions.
+After that, she performed in local singing competitions.
 Upon reaching the age of fifteen, she participated in the Dubai Nights Festival and won the award for best singing voice in the Arab world in 2000.
-After that, she received an invitation from Mrs. Ratiba El-Hefny, ddirector of the Cairo Opera House, to participate in a concert in the Grand Theater, and that was the first time that she stood in front of the Egyptian public.
+After that, she received an invitation from Mrs. Ratiba El-Hefny, director of the Cairo Opera House, to participate in a concert in the Grand Theater, and that was the first time that she stood in front of the Egyptian public.

 During her participation in the opera house, producer Ahmed Desouki noticed her talent and vocal ability, and determined to deal with her. but she was fifteen years old, and still continuing her education in Morocco, which caused difficulty in completing the contract between them.
 After completing her studies and obtaining a university degree in business administration, Jannat devoted herself entirely to singing.
 She released her first song "Efhamny Habiby" in 2004 and she filmed it in a music video.

 Jannat contracted with producer Ahmed Desouki, owner of Good News 4 Music, in 2005.
 In 2006, Desouki produced her first studio album Elli Beny W Benak and in the same year, she released a music video for the song "Aktar Min Sana".
 Jannat released her second album Hob Emtelak in 2009.
 In 2013, Rotana Records released Jannat's third album Hob Gamed.
 In 2016, Jannat released her fourth album Be Nafs El Kalam.
 Jannat filmed a number of her most successful songs in a music video.
 She also sang in many Egyptian drama series, including: Zohra w Azwagha El Khamsa, Woman's diary with a Bad Reputation and Hekayat w Beneshha.

 Jannat gained the admiration of the masses through the album Elli Beny W Benak, which won many awards.
 Her second album, Hob Emtelak, gained the highest sales rate and through it, she won the Middle East Music Award and the Arab Radio and Television Network Award.

 Jannat recently released a Moroccan national song, "Mama Africa", on the occasion of the return of Morocco to the African Union, accompanied by African stars.
 In 2020, she released her fifth album Ana Fe Entezarak.